Real-time Monitoring

 • Metric — a single data point (temperature, pressure, state, etc.)

 Each metric shows its current value, data type, and last update timestamp.
+Metrics that belong to a UDT (User-Defined Type) display a template badge showing the template name.

 Screenshot: Real-time dashboard showing the metric hierarchy with live values